 ABIL is excited to be launching its new website.
 It is designed to be informative and easy to use.
 We welcome comments and suggestions for improvement.
 Please email these to [email protected] […]

-UKABIF Summit 2023 draws huge audience
+UKABIF Summit 2023 – a huge success

 Report on conference on 28 March 2023 – The Dating Game – Relationships after Brain Injury